 The Developer shall design and construct any components of the Dallas North Tollway (DNT) to TxDOT design criteria standards and specifications.
-The Developer shall submit DNT design layout and design plans to TxDOT.
-TxDOT review for approval shall be a maximum of 21days.
+The Developer shall submit DNT design layout and design plans to TxDOT, a minimum of 21days in advance, for review and approval.